choonkeat/elm-auto-encoder-decoder/README.md

 Generate automatic encoder and decoder.
 Leveraged by [choonkeat/elm-webapp](https://github.com/choonkeat/elm-webapp#readme) `Client` and `Server` instances to pass `Msg` to and fro.

+_NOTE: While the generated decoders can always decode json encoded by the same version generator, there is no guarantee future versions can decode whatever was encoded in prior versions. :.
+If you're storing json for later retrieval, I do not recommend using the encoder/decoder here; I don't._

 ## Usage

 ```